PawseySC/singularity-containers/_episodes/14-build-intro.md

 To build an image we need a recipe, or **definition file** in the Singularity language.
 You'll learn more on how to write one in a dedicated episode.

 Here, let's use one, `lolcow.def`, to build our first image.
-To this end we're using `sudo singularity build`, followed by the filename we decide to attribute to the container image, and then by the filename of the def file to be used:
+To this end we're using `sudo singularity build`, followed by the filename (and path) we decide to attribute to the container image, and then by the filename of the def file to be used:

 ```
 $ sudo singularity build lolcow.sif lolcow.def